SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 issues, they will either only be available by in game cash (not gold), with official TW items being sold in gold, or TW devs will take a 50% tax (or whatever is agreed) from the item (100 gold hair, 50 goes back to devs, 50 to player).
-There are many examples of this model being extremely profitable and encouraging creativity in the community, as seen in CS:GO where majority of the guns you buy in cases, are community made.
+There are many examples of this model being extremely profitable and encouraging creativity in the community, as seen in CS:GO where majority of the guns you buy in cases, are community made, or SecondLife, where 99% of the content is community made.